Updated September 2021

 One Note Before We Start: Let’s not get hung up on semantics!
-It doesn’t matter to me whether you call them LEGO or LEGOs.
+It doesn’t matter to me whether you call them LEGO (the actual brand name) or LEGOs.
 It’s all the same to me, and you will see it both ways in this post.

 The LEGO Security System

 Ever thought about getting a security system?
 We did, because some of our neighbors had had things stolen right out of their garages.
 So, we debated whether a fancy system with cameras and alarms would be best or whether we should just get a dog.

 One night, during this decision-making process, I got out of bed to get a drink of water.
 On my way to the kitchen, I stepped – barefooted mind you – on a LEGO!!
 I squealed rather loudly and started hopping up and down and around in circles on my good foot while holding the injured foot in my hand.
 (Get the picture??)

 At that point, I hollered to my husband, “Security problem solved!”

 It was a LEGO minifigure of a little policeman holding a gun!
 I was now literally on the floor laughing!
 I couldn’t tell if my tears were from laughter or pain!

 Who knew that if I would quit nagging the kids to pick up their LEGO sets, we wouldn’t need to invest in expensive security plans or even dog food??

 From now on, we could just leave those nasty little LEGO bricks and minifigs scattered strategically throughout the house at night.
 Of course, that means wearing steel-toed boots when I get up to go to the kitchen in the middle of the night.
 Ha ha!